cagarweyne/es2015/Iterators & Generators.md

 Now our object behaves just like an iterable object, all we did is use a for loop to return each property in the object via the yield statement.
 In most cases you won't need to create your own iterators, as ES6 comes with many built-in iterators that you can use to efficiently work with collections in JavaScript

 ##Built-in Iterators
+Only in certain special use cases would you need to create your own iterators, ES6 comes with iterators by default and we have already seen some these in action.
+In ES6 there are 3 types of collection objects: Arrays, Maps and Sets and by default all three types of collections have the following built-in iterators to help you retriev their content:

+1. entries()
+2. values()
+3. keys()

 ##String Iterators